 Normally I am like a bulldog or a tiger in these situations and will do whatever is needed to wrestle something like this to the ground and subdue it, however long it takes.
 But after years of these sorts of experiences, something inside snapped or clicked that catapulted me out of my usual modus operandi, and a new idea presented itself: No, I don’t have to make this work.
 It’s become more trouble than it’s worth!
 I don’t have the time, nor do I have the money to pay someone else.
 Screw this obstinate technology.
 I am a smart-enough guy that if I can’t make it work, then things have just gotten too complicated.

 The upshot?
 We are back to using all six remotes again.
 Or rather I am back to that, since doing so has still been too complicated for my wife to master.
 And yes, dealing with all six of the remotes can be a bit of a hassle too.
 I do have to remember which “input” setting to select on one of the components to set things up for either (a) cable TV vs. (b) playing DVDs vs. (c) watching Netflix or other movie subscription services vs. (d) listening to music piped into the sound system from iTunes on one of our computers.
 But at least if you push a button on a physical remote, something happens, and you can eventually figure things out from there.
-And you can always make a brief “crib sheet” with appropriate pointers to help out.
+And you can always make a brief “crib sheet” with appropriate pointers to help out, which in this case you can bet your sweet bippy I did.

 Another issue is that since my wife doesn’t know how to deal with all the remotes, I’m the one called in to get the home theater set up if she happens to have guests over and needs to get things rolling for a group viewing session.
 But overall it’s less hassle than the more complicated technology that’s just not working any longer.
 And as a bonus, now we’re no longer paying the recurring subscription fee for the Simple Control app and licensing every year either.